 6. Repeat the process with a new story.
 This time, however, ask each student to write the entire story, with his own paper and pencil, filling in all the missing words.

 Choose a list of 10 spelling words, either current or past.
-Then speak to your students as follows:
+Then speak to your child or students as follows:

 "Write your name at the top of your paper.
 Number your paper from 1 to 10.
 In this lesson, I will say a word, spell it and say it again.
 You need to listen carefully to hear if I spell the word correctly. "